learn-co-students/moving-things-with-javascript-bootcamp-prep-000/README.md

 Think about what needs to change to make a `moveDodgerRight()` function.
 We'll need another `e.which` in the event listener, and instead of moving the dodger `${left - 1}px`, we'll be moving it `${left + 1}px` (or `${right - 1}px`, if you prefer).
 To prevent the dodger from escaping off the right-hand side, you can make sure that `dodger.style.right` is always greater than `0px`.

+When you are done add the code you just wrote to `index.js` and load it in `index.html` and then refresh the page.

 ## Resources

 - [Don't Look Back](http://terrycavanaghgames.com/dontlookback/)